-Contextual research week 6 – What is Flexi-schooling – Understanding various branches of alternative education.
+Contextual research week 6 (PART 2) – What is Flexi-schooling – Understanding various branches of alternative education.

 In June 2019 I started my MA with Falmouth university as part of an accredited education programme.

 4th November 2019